 email@example.com | www.IsraelYangArt.com

 Israel Yang is an emerging artist.
-He paints the landscape in oils, and typically starts his paintings on location (en plein air).
+He paints the landscape in oils and pastels, and typically starts his paintings on location (en plein air).

 2001 – 2005 University of Toronto, Honors B. Sc., Visual Studies (Fine Art dept.) and Computer Science, Toronto, Ontario

 2005 Earthworks Art Gallery & Studio, Penn Yan, New York